Welcome to the Board of Equalization

 Boards of Equalization, consisting of three to five citizen volunteers, provide taxpayers with the opportunity to appeal property assessments, including assessments of real and personal property, forest land, timber, and open space.
 Boards of Equalization also consider appeals for senior citizen property tax exemption denials.
 Boards of Equalization are responsible for providing an impartial hearing environment,thereby protecting each party's due-process rightswhile reaching a fair decision.

-The current Mason County Board of Equalization is made up of three members and one alternate member.
+The current Mason County Board of Equalization is made up of three members and two alternate member.
 All serve three-year terms.
 The members usually are from each commissioner district.
 Members should have some knowledge of property values, and may not be an elected official or employed by an elected official.
 One member is appointed each June.
-Appointments are made by the County Commission.
+Appointments are made by the County Commission

 Information on the Board of Equalization may be obtained in the tax statutes (Chapters 84.08 and 84.48) of the Revised Code of Washington and the Washington Administrative Code (Chapter 458-14).
 Appeal time limits, RCW 84.40.038 and WAC: 458-14-056.
 Reconvening the Board, WAC 458-14-127.
 Hearings, WAC 458-14-116.
 Evidence of Value, WAC 458-14-087.
 Orders of the Board, WAC 458-14-116.